 The Clerk of the Supreme Court serves as secretary to the Commission pursuant to Supreme Court Rule 603.
 The secretary acts as custodian of the official files and records of the Commission and directs the daily operation of the office.
-A deputy clerk, Michelle Moore, manages the operation of the office.
+An administrator, Michelle Moore, manages the operation of the office.